18. Member Complaints, Appeals & Grievances

 - The Chief Medical Officer or Associate Medical Director makes the final determination if a QOC issue exists, its severity level, and the action to be taken regarding the case.

-- UCare notifies the involved provider/practitioner and appropriate person responsible for supervising the involved provider or staff (e.g. clinic or hospital Medical Director, nursing facility Director of Nursing, etc.) regarding the QOC review outcome.
+- UCare notifies the involved provider/practitioner and appropriate person responsible for supervising the involved provider or staff (e.g. clinic or hospital Medical Director, nursing facility Director of Nursing, etc.) regarding the QOC review outcome if the quality of care issue is substantiated.